 Your preparation for medical school admission begins during your first week at Bryn Mawr.
 Our step-by-step workshops explain the medical school admissions process, including the various requirements and expectations of different medical schools, and help you with the process of self-assessment that will lead to selecting schools to which you will apply.
-We offer practical workshops on preparing for the Medical College Admission Test (MCAT) as well as an in-house study course, which teaches you study and review strategies for the MCAT.
+We offer practical workshops on preparing for the Medical College Admission Test (MCAT) as well as a live, individualized, online prep course presented by Kaplan Test Prep, which teaches you study and review strategies for the MCAT.

 Learning About Particular Medical Schools

 Bryn Mawr offers the largest selection of conditional early-admission agreements with medical schools, and we were the first program to provide structured opportunities for students to visit these schools during the fall semester.